-Location: Tamu Tamu Refreshments is located on the right as you enter Africa.
+Location: On the right as you enter Africa.
 Kilimanjaro Safaris is straight back and the Wilderness Express to Rafiki’s Planet Watch is further up on the right.

 Food Type: Sandwiches, Fruit Salad, Quinoa Salad.

 Dining Plan: Yes, some items qualify as snacks and you can put together the usual entree/beverage/dessert meal.

 - There’s rarely much of a wait and service is friendly and efficient.

 - It has less obvious dedicated seating to the right and there are plenty of tables across the street at the Dawa Bar and .

 - The Slow-roasted Pulled Beef Sandwich is unique, fresh, tasty, and a large portion.
 While not particularly authentic, the Chicken Salad is a nice change of pace and the Quinoa Salad is a unique vegetarian dish.

 - The Fresh Chips are crispier and more flavorful than the bagged version.

 - Only Dole Whip location at Animal Kingdom.